ADV Trail Riding

 You can check into the hotel anytime after 4:00pm.
 Meetup for a hosted dinner at a nearby restaurant will be at 6:30pm.

-Your day starts with an overview of the tour in the parking lot of the hotel.
-The next hour will be spent customizing your motorcycle to yourself and your gear (ie. handlebars, brake/shift levers, throttle adjustment, etc).
+You will also spend time customizing your motorcycle to yourself and your gear (ie. handlebars, brake/shift levers, throttle adjustment, etc).
 The proper adjustments will make sure you are 100% ready to go riding off-road.

 After a stop for gas, an intensive introduction to the basics of off-road riding will take place.
 You will practice on starting and stopping on hills along with terrain reading and maintaining control of your bike when the ground moves underneath you.